Squirrelbear/Portfolio/index.md

 * Breakout: ([Github Link](https://github.com/Squirrelbear/Breakout)) ([Youtube Demo](https://youtu.be/4UtAEuN2wGE)): A simple breakout clone with a bouncing ball and bricks with varying numbers of hits necessary to break them.
 * Match 3 Game: ([Github Link](https://github.com/Squirrelbear/Match3Game)) ([Youtube Demo](https://youtu.be/YxQATWG95i0)): A game with similar functionality to classics like Bejeweled.
 * Frogger: ([Github Link](https://github.com/Squirrelbear/Frogger)) ([Youtube Demo](https://youtu.be/Exx21n8kh3w)): Simple Frogger game where you try and get 4 frogs over a busy road and over water with logs and turtles.
-* RPG Text Game: ([Github Link](https://github.com/Squirrelbear/RPGTextGame)): A CLI RPG game where you traverse an ASCII map and try to clear all encounters that have turn based combat where you use mana to cast abilities to defeat the enemies.
-This is designed with a step by step set of instructions included to allow students to complete everything themselves.
+* RPG Text Game: ([Github Link](https://github.com/Squirrelbear/RPGTextGame)): A CLI RPG game where you traverse an ASCII map and try to clear all encounters that have turn-based combat where you use mana to cast abilities to defeat the enemies.
+The game is designed with a step by step set of instructions included to allow students to complete everything themselves.
 * FlappyBlock: ([Github Link](https://github.com/Squirrelbear/FlappyBlock)) ([Youtube Demo](https://youtu.be/JSSfoseU8CQ)): A simplistic take on Flappy Bird where you play as a flying block.
-* Blackjack: ([Github Link](https://github.com/Squirrelbear/Blackjack)): A text based game playing Blackjack against the computer.
+* Blackjack: ([Github Link](https://github.com/Squirrelbear/Blackjack)): A text-based game playing Blackjack against the computer.
 * Battleship: ([Github Link](https://github.com/Squirrelbear/Battleship)) ([Youtube Demo](https://youtu.be/BaLBZEwchQY)): Battleship played against AI with three levels of difficulty posing increasing levels of challenge.
-* Tower Defence Game: ([Github Link](https://github.com/Squirrelbear/TowerDefenceGame)) ([Youtube Demo](https://youtu.be/llbEwzDPGMo)): A simple tower defence game that focuses on the essential elements with three types of towers and three types of enemies.
+* Tower Defence Game: ([Github Link](https://github.com/Squirrelbear/TowerDefenceGame)) ([Youtube Demo](https://youtu.be/llbEwzDPGMo)): This is a simple tower defence game that focuses on the essential elements with three types of towers and three types of enemies.
 * TicTacToe: ([Github Link](https://github.com/Squirrelbear/TicTacToe)) ([Youtube Demo](https://youtu.be/uv9m0cjglIY)): Tic Tac Toe with the ability to play against a simple AI or against another player.
 * Tetris: ([Github Link](https://github.com/Squirrelbear/Tetris)) ([Youtube Demo](https://youtu.be/8Sry1YbaXWY)): A simple Tetris clone that focuses on providing the core experience.
 * Space Invaders: ([Github Link](https://github.com/Squirrelbear/SpaceInvaders)) ([Youtube Demo](https://youtu.be/LGGnLAnUXvg)): Has enemies moving down to invade while the player fires back at them with a simple tank.